MODERN SLAVERY Statement

 The Indevin Group’s effectiveness of its actions in preventing MSFCL in its business:

-Indevin Group is consistently managing the onboarding of suppliers and takes the opportunity at renewals and variations to ensure that its suppliers and service providers are maintaining their compliance with Indevin Group’s Supplier Code of Conduct.
+Indevin Group is consistently managing the onboarding of suppliers and takes the opportunity during contract renewals and variations to ensure that its suppliers and service providers are maintaining their compliance with Indevin Group’s Supplier Code of Conduct.
+For example:

 The process of consultation between the Indevin Group: